An Overview of Workflow in Chef Automate

 - Security.
 In many organizations, a suite of security tests must be run before a change can be deployed.
 The Build phase is the place to run such scans and checks.
 (You can also add compliance checks into the functional test suites that run against the deployed artifacts.)

 - Publish.
 The goal of the publish phase is to produce the potentially releasable artifacts and to make them available to the rest of the pipeline.

 Beginning with the Acceptance stage, the pipeline switches from analyzing the project’s source code to verifying the set of artifacts that were produced in the Build stage.
 The goal of the Acceptance stage is for the team to make a decision about whether the change should go all the way out to production or not.
 There are four phases in Acceptance:

 - Provision.
 Provision infrastructure needed to test the artifact(s).
-Examples include instantiating new infrastructure with Chef provisioning (or another API-accessible mechanism) and manipulating Chef server environments to designate the nodes used by the current stage.
+Examples include instantiating new infrastructure with and manipulating Chef Infra Server environments to designate the nodes used by the current stage.
 Of course, what executes in any phase is up to you and determined by the project’s build cookbook.